tschuelia/PyPythia/README.md

 2. `cd` into the directory:
 `cd PyPythia`

+3. Checkout the latest release:
+`git checkout tags/1.0.0`

-3. Install the python package by running.
+4. Install the python package by running.
 `pip install .`

-4. Verify the correct installation by running `pythia -h`.
+5. Verify the correct installation by running `pythia -h`.
 If you are having trouble running `pythia`, you can also replace `pythia` with `python pypythia/prediction.py`.
 For this to work you need to be in the PyPythia directory (which you should still be in at this point :-)).